|Fishing Rod Holders|

 |Stealth QD-1 side view||Stealth QD-1 front view|

 Home Made ; Got a small boat, or on a budget?
 You can fabricate a simple, functional rod holder out of PVC pipe as seen below.
-Nothing fancy but it works.
+Nothing fancy but it works for smaller rods.

 Quick Release ; Here is a different idea.
 This is a conversion kit that can be made to fit the popular Fish-On or Scotty regular rod holders, converting them to a quick release.
 It is a patent pending idea by Merrell Sager of Olympia WA.
 His method is to cut the top rear section out of the existing rod holder, place, then pop rivet a PVC pipe coupler in the bottom rear section.
 Then add a stainless steel hinged cover, utilizing the cut out plastic rear, but also adding a spring loaded thumb latch.
 In the top center he has added a rubber button which with the rod in place and the latch secured, locks the rod in place when latched.
 The thumb release lever has a plastic covering.
 This is quick and simple.
 You can even unlock the rod without moving it if you are having a bite.
 All you need to do is press the lever with your thumb as you grasp the rod handle & lift up.